How to cope with the abundance of diets out there

 Do not take second helpings.
 Eat slowly.
 After 20 minutes your body will tell you it is satisfied, whether you have eaten fast or slowly.
 Do not eat sweets as the last thing in the evening.
 It is best to have the carbohydrates at lunchtime with vegetables and in the evening have proteins with vegetables or salads.

 A good idea is to eat your fruits separate from your meals.
-What we often do here at home is have a plate with different fruits for lunch.
+What we often do here at home is have a plate with fresh fruits for lunch.

 In the morning, on an empty stomach, have the juice of a freshly squeezed lemon and warm water.
 Now if you crave ice cream, do not feel bad when you eat it, enjoy it and avoid stress and bad feelings.
 As the word implies, giving yourself a treat now and then is perfectly OK, as long as it is not every day.